Skip to Main Content

 Linking your list in Blackboard

-Make it easy for your students to find your resource list by attaching your resource list within your Blackboard module (video: 1:33)
+Make it easy for your students to find your resource list by linking to your resource list in Blackboard Ultra (video: 2:55)

-• Make sure your module resource list for this academic year is published.
+• Make sure your module resource list for this academic year is published in the Resource Lists website.
 You cannot link to a draft list.

 Linking to list sections within Blackboard

-If you arrange your Blackboard module by subject, theme, or by week-by-week activity, you can structure your Resource List to match this.
-You can then link sections of your list to the relevant bit of your Blackboard module (video 1:49).
+If you arrange your Blackboard Ultra course by subject, theme, or by week-by-week activity, you can structure your Resource List to match this.
+You can then link to sections of your resource list in your Blackboard Ultra course (video 2:40).

 Frequently asked questions